Austria

 Recruitments are carried out freely by universities

-This applies to 18 other countries: Cyprus, Denmark, Estonia, Finland, Flanders, Hesse, Iceland, Italy, Latvia, Lithuania, Luxembourg, The Netherlands, North Rhine-Westphalia, Norway, Poland, Sweden, Switzerland, United Kingdom
+This applies to 17 other countries: Denmark, Estonia, Finland, Flanders, Hesse, Iceland, Lithuania, Luxembourg, The Netherlands, North Rhine-Westphalia, Norway, Serbia, Slovakia, Slovenia, Sweden, Switzerland, United Kingdom

 Other restrictions